jeffkowalski/kxusbc2/hardware/README.md

 The firmware automatically applies a temperature compensation, and one can also calibrate the clock using the KX2's "RTC ADJ" menu as usual.

 Unlike the KXIO2/KXIBC2, the KXUSBC2 does not include a supercapacitor to keep the clock running during short power outages while swapping the battery.
 Having the KXUSBC2 installed means that most people probably won't need to swap out the battery anymore.

+The KX2 uses an SPI frequency of 1 MHz (mode 0), and the delay between asserting RTC_CS (active high) and the beginning of the SPI transmission is about 10 µs.

 ## Battery monitoring